-While acquiring a college education goes beyond merely job preparation, most students would say that their primary objective for earning a degree is to work in a field that satisfies and is rewarding.
+While the importance of acquiring a college education goes beyond job preparation, most students would say that their primary objective for earning a degree is to work in a field that satisfies and is rewarding.
 Whether you have made a firm career decision or are among those who are still developing plans, there are many opportunities at UW-BC to be preparing for your career.

 Career Planning – Action Steps to Keep You Moving Ahead